HorvathLab/NGS/SCExecute/docs/Usage.md

 Command, -C COMMAND, --command=COMMAND

 > Command to execute for each read-group specific BAM file.
-The BAM filename replaces {} in the command or is placed at the end of the command if no {} is present.
-One of Command/--command/-C or File Template/--filetemplate/-F must be specified.
+The read-group specific BAM filename replaces {} in the command or is placed at the end of the command if no {} is present.
+Use {BARCODE} in command as needed.
+At least one of Command/--command/-C or File Template/--filetemplate/-F must be specified.

-File Template, -F FILE-TEMPLATE, --filetempl=FILE-TEMPLATE
+File Template, -F TEMPLATE, --filetemplate=TEMPLATE

 > File template for each read-group specific BAM file.
 Use {BAMBASE} and {BARCODE} to construct the filename.
-One of Command/--command/-C or File Template/--filetemplate/-F must be specified.
+The read-group specific BAM file should end in ".bam" and will not be deleted after the command, if specified, is run.
+At least one of Command/--command/-C or File Template/--filetemplate/-F must be specified.

 --version